ismaildaniyal/Information_Security/README.md

-# Information_Security
-# Project-1 Wi-Fi Jammer
+# **Information Security Project: Wi-Fi Jammer**

+## **Overview**
-Wi-Fi Jammer is a Python script designed to simulate a deauthentication attack in a controlled and authorized environment.
-This tool demonstrates how wireless networks can be disrupted by sending deauthentication packets to all devices connected to a specific access point.
-It is intended for educational purposes only to understand wireless network vulnerabilities and improve their defenses.
+The Wi-Fi Jammer is a Python-based tool designed to simulate deauthentication attacks in a secure and authorized environment.
+By disrupting wireless network connectivity, this project aims to educate users about vulnerabilities in Wi-Fi networks and inspire the development of stronger defenses. **This tool is strictly for educational purposes and authorized use only.**

-# Features
+---

+## **Key Features**
-Disconnects all devices connected to a specific Wi-Fi access point.
+- Disconnects all devices connected to a specified Wi-Fi access point.
-Simulates real-world deauthentication attacks for educational and testing purposes.
+- Simulates real-world deauthentication attacks for learning and testing.
-Helps assess the security of wireless networks and develop countermeasures.
+- Enables security professionals to assess wireless network vulnerabilities and design effective countermeasures.

-# Requirements
-Python 3
-Scapy library
-Aircrack-ng suite
+---

+## **Requirements**
+To use the Wi-Fi Jammer, ensure you have the following:
+- **Python 3**
+- **Scapy library**: For crafting and sending network packets.
+- **Aircrack-ng suite**: For managing wireless network tasks.
-A Wi-Fi adapter capable of monitor mode and packet injection.
+- **Wi-Fi adapter**: Capable of monitor mode and packet injection.

-# Usage
-See the full report in order to conduct this attack.The script of python is saved as deauth.py format.
-# Disclaimer
+---

+## **Usage**
+To conduct a simulated deauthentication attack:
+1. Review the full project report for detailed instructions.
+2. Ensure all hardware and software requirements are met.
+3. Execute the Python script (`deauth.py`) within a controlled environment.

+**Important:** Always verify explicit authorization before testing on any network.

+---

+## **Educational Value**
+This project is a hands-on demonstration of:
+- Wireless network vulnerabilities.
+- The risks posed by deauthentication attacks.
+- The importance of implementing robust security protocols in Wi-Fi networks.

+---

+## **Disclaimer**
-This project is for educational purposes only.
-Do not use it on networks or devices you do not own or have explicit permission to test.
-Unauthorized use of this script is illegal and unethical.
+This project is for **educational and ethical purposes only**.
+Unauthorized use of this tool on networks or devices without explicit permission is illegal and unethical.
+The creators bear no responsibility for misuse of the script.

+---